 International events, political developments in the region and local events can trigger demonstrations in India, often causing disruptions to public transport.

 Religious ceremonies and gatherings attended by large crowds can result in dangerous and life threatening incidents, such as stampedes.
-In response to such events, Indian authorities may impose curfews and restrict activity in the affected location due to previous serious incidents.
+Indian authorities may impose curfews, limit mobile network availability, and restrict activity in the affected location due to previous serious incidents.

 Petty theft is common in crowded areas such as markets, trade fairs, expos, and airports, as well as on buses, metros and trains, including overnight and long-distance trains.
 Thieves on motorcycles commonly snatch shoulder bags and jewellery.